jerkinmerkin/Missions/README.md

 Scotty_Z - 09/17/16 2043z - Zeus Fixed should be fixed

 Nichols - 9/18/16 0511z - Possible update for mission.sqm for zeus slots.
 Scotty checking on his end as well.

+Bayley - 9/18/16 2030z - Updated mission from repo at Nichols request